SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Duration: 0:03:00

-To use Solace's Guaranteed delivery (aka persistent delivery) so that no messages can be lost, even during network disconnects or broker restarts, then we need a **queue endpoint** to hold onto the messages for the consumer while it might be offline.
+To use Solace's Guaranteed delivery (aka persistent messaging) so that no messages can be lost, even during network disconnects or broker restarts, then we need a **queue endpoint** to hold onto the messages for the consumer while it might be offline.

 On the left side of the Manager GUI, click on "Queues":
 ![picture](img/queues01.png)